ChrisPaliqaw/robotwindow/README.md

 **What I want to build**

 RobotWindow provides components for visualizing robot state.
-Initially, the focus is on providing debugging tools for mapping and navigation using a Viam Rover equipped with lidar.
+Initially, the focus is on providing debugging tools for mapping and navigation using a [Viam](https://viam.com) Rover equipped with lidar.

 **More Detailed Description**

-Features
+Planned features
 * Uses Viam's TypeScript API to query a remote robot for sensor data using gRPC
 * See robot camera data and particle cloud using WebRTC
 * Visualize the robot's